São Miguel, my first contact with the Azores Islands

 The intention with this post was to compile the answers to the questions I had before getting to the Azores Islands for the first time for I didn’t find a lot of information on how to travel around the island your way.
 In the next posts I’ll focus on the places I liked the most in Sao Miguel island and the different activities we did and some excursions in and around Ponta Delgada so that you fall in love more and more with the Azores Islands.

-My favourite places in the island would be
+My favourite places in Sao Miguel are:

 1) Furnas: beautiful natural hotsprings.

 2) Sete Cidades where you can do kayaking in a volcano crater.